Coeliman/Godot-Video-Game-Design/README.md

 You should try to commit somewhat frequently, but only push and pull when you are starting / finishing work for the day/session.

+# Commit all csproj,sln,import files, do not commit .vs folder or .godot folder